-Cramp bark (Viburnum opulus), also known as guelder rose, highbush cranberry, and snowball tree, is a flowering shrub native to Europe and parts of Africa and Asia.
+Cramp bark (Viburnum opulus) is a flowering shrub native to Europe and parts of Africa and Asia.
 It is also grown in North America and many other parts of the world.
 The bark of this plant is used medicinally and has a long traditional use for relieving cramps (hence the name “cramp bark”), including muscle cramps, abdominal cramps, and period cramps.
-Native Americans also smoked cramp bark as a substitute for tobacco.

 What Is Cramp Bark Used For?

 Cramp bark has been used in traditional herbal medicine for many years.
 It is commonly used to relieve pain from cramps and recent research indicates that it may also be able to help prevent the formation of kidney stones.
 Cramp bark is also used to alleviate symptoms of premenstrual syndrome (PMS), fight bacterial infections, as well as to treat insomnia and anxiety.